 The expedited process is the measure of elapsed time between the date of service and the date of disposition.
 This refers only to establishment cases.
 It does not include enforcement actions.

-The State must distribute a payable collection within no more than two business days after receipt of a support collection from an employer or other source of periodic income.
+The State must distribute a support collection to the appropriate payee within no more than two business days after receiving the payment from an employer or other source of periodic income, with respect to the most recent payment received for each case.